 © Jeroen De Wandel

-LATEST NEWS FROM OUR PHOTOGRAPHERS
+LATEST PROJECTS FROM OUR PHOTOGRAPHERS

 In her ongoing series Compost, Rhea Gupte photographs weekly still life portraits of the wet waste produced in her home.
 The installations take on various forms as they are organically frozen over time, as layers of waste pile up, allowing her to play with structure, colour and textures.
 The end product challenges the idea of the contrived versus the organic, the images indulging in both.
 The series brings to the forefront the idea of creating art with minimal resources.